 The correct way to pick up a guinea pig is to place one of your hands underneath its middle, around the stomach region.
 Ensure you approach your guinea pig from the front and are talking to them calmly throughout the picking up process.
 Then you support its back or hind legs with your other hand.

-Guinea pigs do not like to have their feet left unsupported plus dangling legs can easily be injured due to being caught or bumped against other objects.
+Guinea pigs do not like to have their feet left unsupported.
+Plus dangling legs can easily be injured due to being caught or bumped against other objects.
 Guinea pigs that are picked up correctly feel safe and happy.
 If you have an extra wriggly guinea pig, then its important to ensure you don’t squeeze your piggie around the tummy region.

 Reluctant piggies that really don’t want to be picked up can be persuaded with some of their favourite treats.
 Our guinea pig Orange is rather fast and defiant when it comes to being picked up but even she can’t resist her favourite treat.
-Remember to always hold your guinea pig with two hands to ensure they are correctly supported and can’t attempt to wriggle free or jump as they will injure themselves.
+Remember to always hold your guinea pig with two hands.
+Also ensure they are correctly supported and can’t attempt to wriggle free or jump as they will injure themselves.

 Walking when holding a guinea pig